 Acute Hypersensitivity

 A sample of mostly women with FM, as well as a matched non-FM control group, took part in a task which combined auditory and somatosensory stimuli, designed as a classical conditioning experiment.
 Participants first heard either a high or low tone, and were administered an "uncomfortable, not painful" stimulation to their shin, depending on the tone pairing.
-Participants with FM rated the painfulness of these stimulations higher than the control group.
-Additionally, they exhibited more extreme p50s and n100s as well as sympathetics nervous system arousal.
-These measures also all correlated with FM profile- a single factor consolidating various aspects of FM (pain, anxiety, depression, etc.).
+Participants with FM were more sensitive to electrical sensations and audio tones.
+Additionally, they also had more extreme P50 and N100 amplitudes as well as greater electodermal reactivity.
+A subset of FM participants who took GABA agonist medication had less extreme N100s and reduced electrodermal reactivity.
+This suggests basic hyperexcitability in people in FM, and some commonly used medications for FM treatment may work by normalizing this excitability.

 Related Publications